cj-mills/christianjmills/_posts/2021-7-27-Barracuda-PoseNet-Tutorial-V2-3.md

 The pixel data for the input image will be stored in a new `private RenderTexture` variable called `rTex`.

+We will be encapsulating the appropriate preprocessing method using the [`Action<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=net-5.0) [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/).

+The last new variable we need is a Barracuda `Tensor` to store the input data for the model.

 ```c#
 // Target dimensions for model input
 private Vector2Int targetDims;